andrewjkerr/numerical_analysis_project_1/project-1.md

 ### Analysis

 As the order n increases, the approximation does get better if you look at the zoomed in version.
 However, while the approximation near the maximum does get better with an increasing order, the approximation on the outside edges is much much worse.
+Also, digging into it a little more, it appears that the approximation on the outside edges with higher orders does get better if the number of points in `y` is decreased.

 ## 6. Piecewise Linear Interpolation